 Scaling via Complementary Technologies and Acquisitions

 Apple’s services revenue has been growing by leaps and bounds over the last few years.
-Its execution of partnership strategies with independent third party developers have yielded success when it comes to generating top line revenue via the appstore.
+Its execution of partnership strategies with independent third party developers has yielded success when it comes to generating top line revenue via the AppStore.

 App developers earned $20 billion in 2016, up 40% from 2015.

 This is where some of its AI acquisitions may complement its success going forward.
 Provide some of the machine learning and AI power to the third party developers and it could spur some innovation around new use cases.

 Apple’s acquisitions of Turi and Tuplejump in 2016 suggest that the company is exploring new and innovative approaches to beef up its AI capabilities.

 In 2015, the company acquired smaller startups in this emerging area that included Perceptio and VocalIQ.
 The company has also invested heavily in the new Softbank offering to seek out new technologies.

 How could these acquisitions potentially help Apple?